lee-xingfeng/lee-xingfeng.github.io/_researches/researches.md

 Awards and Honors
 ======
-- First-class Scholarship of Nanjing University of Science and technology for PhD. students, 2023.
+- First-class Scholarship of Nanjing University of Science and Technology for Ph.D. students, 2022.
-- Second-class Scholarship of Sichuan University for PhD. students, 2021.09-2023.08.
+- First-class Scholarship of Nanjing University of Science and Technology for Ph.D. students, 2021.
-- Innovation Scholarship of Sichuan University for PhD. students, 2023.03.
+- Innovation Scholarship of the Nanjing University of Science for Ph.D. students, 2023.03.
 - Excellent Master Graduation Project of SWUST, 2021.06.
-- Best Paper Award Finalist of NCAA 2020.
-- 20+ College Student Competition Awards.

 Peer-Reviewing
 ======
-- IEEE Transactions on Multimedia (At Round 1).
-- IEEE Transactions on Intelligent Transportation Systems (At Round 2).
-- Pattern Recognition (At Round 2).
-- Expert Systems With Applications (At Round 2).
-- NeurIPS 2023.

 Professional Activity
 ======